HellYard/Cell/language/documentation/Modifiers/String/Upper.md

-Uppercase Modifier
+Upper Modifier
 ==================
-The Uppercase Modifier returns the string with all uppercase characters.
+The Upper Modifier returns the string with all uppercase characters.

 Syntax
 --------------